WGBH/stock-sales-2/app/views/collections/sports.md

 ## Long

-Did you know that WGBH was the first television station to broadcast professional tennis in the US in 1960s?
+Did you know that WGBH was the first television station to broadcast professional tennis in the US in the 1960s?

 Our sports collection is mainly archival and features footage from the 1960s and 1970s (when WGBH had a sports unit) with a smattering of content thereafter